Larry Jones (basketball): Coaching career

-Personal
+Personal life and death

 After his playing career, Jones worked as a state corrections official in Columbus.

-Married with two daughters and one son, he conducts free summer basketball camps for youngsters in his hometown.
-He credits his high school coach Jackie Moore for helping him "go from a "poor student to an honor student" and wants to follow his example in helping youths.
+Married with two daughters and one son, he conducted free summer basketball camps for youngsters in his hometown.
+He credited his high school coach Jackie Moore with helping him "go from a poor student to an honor student" and wanted to follow his example in helping youths.

+Additionally, Jones worked as a substitute teacher and earned a master’s degree in education from Ohio State.

+In 2011, Jones was inducted into the Ohio Basketball Hall of Fame.

+Jones was married to his wife, Wanda Harewood-Jones, for 38 years and had two children.
+He also had a stepdaughter, Twala, who died in 2014.

+Jones died on August 16, 2025, at the age of 83.